infinum/android-handbook/Continuous integration.md

         - dev
 ```

-You also need to add the following code in yout top-level `build.gradle` (the one in the root of the project) to [disable pre-dexing](http://tools.android.com/tech-docs/new-build-system/tips#TOC-Improving-Build-Server-performance):
+You also need to add the following code in your top-level `build.gradle` (the one in the root of the project) to [disable pre-dexing](http://tools.android.com/tech-docs/new-build-system/tips#TOC-Improving-Build-Server-performance):

 ```gradle
 project.ext.preDexLibs = !project.hasProperty('disablePreDex')